Mahoney/mahoney.github.com/_posts/2014-09-17-homebrew-finder-launched-applications.md

 Recently had an issue where scripts launched from IntelliJ did not have my Homebrew installed executables on their path in Snow Leopard.
 Fixed it with the following:

-sudo sh -c 'echo "setenv PATH /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin" &gt;&gt; /etc/launchd.conf'
+sudo sh -c 'echo "setenv PATH /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin" >> /etc/launchd.conf'

 and restarting.
 No guarantees for any other machine / OS!
 YMMV.